Steps for cleaning effectively

 Work out what needs cleaning or disinfecting every day, or more than once a day, and what needs cleaning less frequently.
 Your schedule should show:

 - what needs to be cleaned

 - how often it needs to be done

 It is a good idea to include cleaning instructions showing:

 - how the products should be used, including how much they should be diluted and how long they should be left in contact with the surface, following the manufacturer’s instructions

 - how the products should be stored - in a special place, not in food areas

-Detergents clean the surface and remove grease, but they do not kill bacteria.
+Detergents clean the surface and remove grease, but they do not kill bacteria and viruses.